tbarlow12/clvr/README.md

 A config file is not necessary.
 The default config could work just fine.
 If no `parentDir` or `directoryFilter` is specified, the tests will be run in your current working directory.

-All of these options, with the exception of `testPattern` and `runAsync`, can be specified in the command line via their respective flags:
+Some of these options can be specified in the command line via their respective flags:

 `parentDir` = `-p <value>`
 `directoryFilter` = `-d <value>`